Christa Geraghty |

 To find out if your local store is participating, click on the Stores & Events tab at the top left of the Barnes & Noble homepage.
 From there you can search by zip code, store name, or event name to see if any of the locations near you are participating, as well as the date and time of their particular event.

-The next Barnes & Noble Lego Build event (a spring flower set) will happen the first weekend in May.
+KEL predicts the next Barnes & Noble Lego Build event will happen the first weekend in June.

 Lego Build events at Barnes & Noble require you to sign up in advance.